Leprechaun Bark: Festive St Patrick’s Day Microwave Treat

 This easy leprechaun bark is the perfect sweet treat for St. Patrick’s Day!
 The microwave makes it low stress, with under 5 minutes of cooking time required.
 It’s easy to throw together in the morning and then it’s ready for dessert later on!

-Festive green bark is the ideal alternative to all the alcoholic desserts and treats around St Paddy, making it perfect for the kids (and those avoiding alcohol).
+Festive green bark is the ideal alternative to all the alcoholic desserts and treats around St Paddy, making it the perfect bite for the kids (and those avoiding alcohol).
 Plus, it’s something you can get the kids involved in making as well!

 leprechaun bark recipe dinners done quick featured image